Course: SBU 102: Mathematical and Algorithmic Puzzles

 Office: Room 105, New Computer Science

-Office hours: We 10AM-1PM
+Office hours: TBD

 Course Description

-This course presents serious mathematical and algorithmic puzzles.
+This course presents mathematical and algorithmic puzzles.
 The presented puzzles are simultaneously entertaining, challenging, intriguing, and haunting.
 This course introduces its readers to counterintuitive mathematical ideas and revolutionary algorithmic insights from a wide variety of topics.
 The presented solutions that are discovered by many mathematicians and computer scientists are elegant and show supreme mathematical beauty.
 Multiple ways of attacking the same puzzle are presented which teach the application of elegant problem-solving strategies.

 Prerequisites